PSY 110. Introduction to Psychology. 3 Credit Hours.

 Typically Offered: Offered by Announcement Only.

 PSY 641.
-Child and Adolescent Psychopathology.
+Psychopathology Across the Lifespan.
 3 Credit Hours.

-Theories, models, and research relevant to the development and the course of behavioral disorders and other problems (e.g., maltreatment, exposure to violence and poverty) that emerge in childhood and adolescence.
-The influences of family and peer systems as well as cultural and other diversity factors (e.g., ethnicity, sexual orientation) are included.
+Theories, models, and research relevant to the development and the course of emotional and behavioral disorders that emerge in childhood and adolescence and/or continue through adulthood.
+A clinical science perspective is used to discuss primary models of psychopathology etiology, including cultural and other diversity factors (e.g., ethnicity, sexual orientation).

 Components: LEC.